carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.WheelPhysicsControl.tire_friction"></a>**<font color="#f8805a">tire_friction</font>** (_float_)
-Scalar value that indicates the friction of the wheel.
+A scalar value that indicates the friction of the wheel.
 - <a name="carla.WheelPhysicsControl.damping_rate"></a>**<font color="#f8805a">damping_rate</font>** (_float_)
 The damping rate of the wheel.
 - <a name="carla.WheelPhysicsControl.max_steer_angle"></a>**<font color="#f8805a">max_steer_angle</font>** (_float_)